nadpierre/nadpierre/README.md

 ## 🚀 About Me
-I'm a former Web Developer with over 4 years of experience of Full Stack and Backend development.
-I transitioned into Data Science.
+I'm a Web Developer with over 4+ years of experience of Web development.
+I'm also learning Data Science.

 ## 🔗 Links